 Since 1960, more than 70 test, demonstration and power reactors have been retired throughout the United States.
-SCE formally notified the NRC on June 12, 2013 that operations at San Onofre have permanently ceased.
-On July 23, 2013, SCE notified the NRC it had transferred fuel from the Unit 2 reactor to the spent fuel pool.
+After SCE formally notified the NRC that operations at San Onofre had permanently ceased, SCE then notified the NRC on July 23, 2013 that it had transferred fuel from the Unit 2 reactor to the spent fuel pool.
 The company had previously defueled Unit 3.
 Once fuel was removed from both reactors, San Onfore transitioned from an operating to a "possession" license.

-Within two years of shutdown, SCE must submit to the NRC and state officials a detailed plan that spells out specific decommissioning activities and schedules, cost estimates and potential environmental impacts.
-Public review and comment is an important part of this process, and NRC oversight of decommissioning continues.
+Within two years of shutdown, SCE submitted to the NRC and state officials a detailed plan spelling out specific decommissioning activities and schedules, cost estimates and potential environmental impacts.
+Public review and comment was an important part of this process, and NRC oversight of decommissioning continues.
 The NRC addresses frequently asked questions at http://www.nrc.gov/waste/decommissioning/faq.html.

-SCE and the current or former San Onofre owners responsible for decommissioning have established core principles of safety, stewardship and engagement to guide the long and complex decommissioning process.
+SCE and the current and former San Onofre owners responsible for decommissioning have established core principles of Safety, Stewardship and Engagement to guide the long and complex decommissioning process.
 These guiding principles support SCE's vision of making the decommissioning of the San Onofre nuclear plant a model for the nuclear industry:

-- We commit to safely decommissioning San Onofre.
+- We are committed to safely decommission San Onofre

 - Substantial dollars have accumulated in Nuclear Decommissioning Trusts through customer contributions and judicious investing, and the owners recognize their legal responsibility to spend those funds wisely and return any unused monies to ratepayers.

 - We want the San Onofre decommissioning process to be managed in an inclusive, forward-thinking and responsible way.
-In particular, the current and previous owners of San Onofre are committed to creating an advisory Community Engagement Panel (CEP) to bring together diverse stakeholders and open a conduit of information and ideas between the owners and the public.
-The panel will foster direct public outreach and ensure that all key interests are included and heard: Elected representatives of the surrounding cities and counties, the military, emergency responders, local environmentalists, business, organized labor, customer interests and academia.
+In particular, the current and previous owners of San Onofre have created an advisory Community Engagement Panel (CEP) to bring together diverse stakeholders and open a conduit of information and ideas between the owners and the public.
+The panel fosters direct public outreach and ensures that all key interests are included and heard.
+Members include elected representatives of the surrounding cities and counties, the military, emergency responders, local environmentalists, business, organized labor, customer interests and academia.